Sports fraternity continue to flood social media with tribute messages for Milkha Singh | Entertainment

 - India

+The 91-year-old Padma Shri awardee lost his month-long battle with COVID-19 late Friday night at a Chandigarh hospital.

-From cricket captain Sourav Ganguly to legendary Indian sprinter PT Usha took social media platform to mourn the death of their hero, the original sporting superstar, who inspired millions around the country.
+From former cricket captain Sourav Ganguly to legendary Indian sprinter PT Usha, all took to social media platforms to mourn the death of their hero, the original sporting superstar, who inspired millions around the country.

 Jasprit Bumrah: A hero, an inspiration, a legend.
 His legacy will live on for generations to come.
 Rest in Peace, Milkha Singh sir.